stephenhaunts/ProfanityDetector/README.md

 Assert.IsTrue(filter.IsProfanity("fluffy"));
 ```

-You can also add an array of words to the list aswell if you want to add them in one go.
+You can also add an array of words to the list if you want to add them in one go.
 This is demonstrated by the following example.
 Here we are adding three new words to the list as an array.

 ```csharp
 string[] _wordList =